 Internship is a required field experience for the Ph.D.
 Licensure students and an optional opportunity for the Ph.D.
 Pathways students.
 However, if the CFSP faculty determine that a Pathways student's prior graduate training did not provide adequate field experiences, the student will be required to complete some or all of the year of internship.
+Ph.D.
+Licensure students are required to apply to at least one APA approved internship site.
 Students interested in obtaining licensure as a professional psychologist should refer to the State's licensure requirements, but a standard expectation is a doctoral-level internship experience.